 General enquiries should contact the main reception on 9323 5100.

-Male Only – Crisis & Transitional Accommodation Program
+Male Only – Future Homes (previously Crisis & Transitional Accommodation Program)

-Supported accommodation for single men aged over 18 years.
+Future Homes is our supported accommodation program for single men aged over 18 years.

 Location & Mailing Address: 7 Lime Street, East Perth WA 6004 (next to Claisebrook Station and City Farm)

-Admissions are completed from 8.00am to 8.00pm seven days a week.
-An appointment time will be provided for clients being admitted to the service.
+Admissions are completed from 8.00am to 5.00pm, five days a week.
+An appointment time will be provided for people being admitted to the service.

 Those who have no current finances on admission will be supported to seek financial assistance through other support services.